IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 Could I get over it?
 Of course, I could.
 The world does not collapse If I don’t become a mother, nor does my value as a woman.
 But I would have lived badly knowing that I didn’t even try, even though I had some real possibilities.

-What about my the age?
+What about my age?
 Did it affect my decisions?
 Only when it came to choosing the timing.
-If I had been a few years younger I would have waited but more for practical, logistical and economic reasons, not for lack of desire.
-So the answer is no, I would have made the same choices even if I had been many years younger (with the same desire obviously).
+If I had been younger, I would have waited for more for practical, logistical, and economic reasons, not for lack of desire.
+So the answer is no, I would have made the same choices even if I had been many years younger (with the same desire, obviously).

 Age only led me to shorten the time.
-Also because if I ever become a mother, I still want to have the energy to keep up with my child, so waiting was not in my cards.
+Also, if I ever become a mother, I still want the energy to keep up with my child, so waiting was not in my cards.
 Without forgetting that the older you get, the more complications there are, including physical ones, in carrying on a pregnancy.

 As I see it, while I understand the sense of defeat of some women who have had to resort to the eggs of another woman, I consider it as an opportunity, not as a “condemnation”.

-I was wondering what makes a woman a mother and a child truly hers.
+I wondered what makes a woman a mother and a child truly hers.
 I couldn’t find any other answer than love.
 Pure and simple.
-As cliché as it may be, for me it is.
-This is why if it had not been for the bureaucracy and the impossible costs we would have also thought about adoption.
+As cliché as it may be, for me, it is.
+This is why if it had not been for the bureaucracy and the impossible costs, we would have also thought about adoption.